pauleenaphan/react-fullstack-template/README.md

 ```
 cd frontend/backend
 npm i
-npm run dev/ command to run your chosen backend
+npm run dev/command to run your chosen backend
 ```

 I like to have a front and backend folder in my project